csaid/csaid.github.io/_posts/2023-04-21-double-descent-in-human-learning.md

 ### Other examples of U-shaped learning
 U-shaped learning has also been reported in a social cognition task ([Emmerich, 1982](https://books.google.com/books/about/U_shaped_behavioral_growth.html?id=Iy5-AAAAMAAJ)), a motor coordination task ([Hay et al., 1991](https://doi.org/10.1016/0001-6918(91)90035-X) and [Bard et al., 1990](https://doi.org/10.1016/0022-0965(90)90034-6)), and a gesture recognition memory task ([Namy et al, 2004](https://doi.org/10.1207/s15327647jcd0501_3)).
 For those who want to learn more about the history of U-shaped learning, this [1979 New York Times article](https://www.nytimes.com/1979/09/25/archives/ushaped-behavior-challenges-basic-concept-of-development-group.html) is really interesting.
 They sent a reporter to a U-shaped learning conference in Tel Aviv!

-### Do U-shaped human learning curves teach us anything about double descent?
+### Does U-shaped human learning teach us anything about double descent?
 U-shaped learning curves are an interesting curiosity with clear relevance to psychology.
 But do they teach us anything about double descent in artificial neural networks?

 Maybe!
 While some of the examples bear only a superficial relationship to double descent, there is a stronger relationship with the language learning example (“went”→”goed”, “mice”→”mouses”), although not in the way double descent is normally presented.